ROMANS 8:

 Well, let's get back to our story.

-Let us suppose; that after the mill was enjoying its new
+Let us suppose that after the mill was enjoying its new

 life, the old tramp showed up one dark night.

-He was carrying an empty wine bottle in his hand,
+He was carrying an empty wine bottle in his hand, and he

-and he was trying to get in.
+was trying to get in.

 You see, he had always considered the old mill to be his.

-Oh, he hadn't built it, and he certainly hadn't purchased it.
+Oh, he hadn't built it, and he certainly hadn't purchased

-It had simply been there, to supply his rather dubious
+It had simply been there to supply his rather dubious

 needs.

-On that particular night, the new owner was in
+On that particular night, the new owner was in the back

-the back of the house working on another renovation.
+of the house working on another renovation.

 around outside, looking for a loose board.